Facebook to require separate mobile app for messages

 "We have built a fast and reliable messaging experience through Messenger and now it makes sense for us to focus all our energy and resources on that experience," the company said in a statement.

 Facebook faces increasing competition from a new crop of fast-growing mobile messaging apps, such as Snapchat and Line.
-It stunned observers by announcing plans in February to buy the popular WhatsApp messaging app for $19 billion (11 billion pounds).
+It stunned observers by announcing plans in February to buy the popular WhatsApp messaging app for $19 billion.

 Forcing users to install a separate messaging app on their phones could help boost the popularity of Facebook Messenger, but could also cause a backlash if consumers view Facebook's move as heavy-handed.
 A post on the technology blog Mashable on Wednesday was titled "11 Reasons why Pulling Messenger From Facebook Mobile is a Terrible Idea," and many people took to Twitter to post critical comments about the change.